arunkumarramesh/methevolve/README.md

 This repository contains the scripts for the following paper:

-Kevin Korfmann, Andreas Zauchner, Bing Huo, Corinna Grüenke, Yitong Wang, Aurélien Tellier, Ramesh Arunkumar.
-Methylomes Reveal Population Subdivision and Recent Expansions in Plant Populations.
+Kevin Korfmann, Andreas Zauchner, Bing Huo, Corinna Grünke, Yitong Wang, Aurélien Tellier, Ramesh Arunkumar.
+Methylomes reveal recent evolutionary changes in populations of two plant species.

 List of scripts included in this repository: